ynonp/perl-pelephone/05_files_os/files_lab.md

 ## Working With Files

-1. Write a perl program that takes a file name as input, if the file is a program - execute it, otherwise prints its contents
+1. Write a perl program that takes a file name as input, if the file is a program - execute it, otherwise prints its contents (Hint: use -x)

 2. Write a perl program that "remembers" how many times it was called.
 On the first run it creates a new file called "count.bin" and writes 0 to it.
 Subsequent runs should update the file and print 1, 2, 3, etc.

 3. Write a perl program that reads an input file for IP addresses and tries to ping each address.
+Print which hosts replied and which hosts were down.
 Input file format:

 		google 212.179.180.95